JohnKaul/sysconf/readme.md

 - This utility cannot locate configuration keys in "sections".
 For example, if your configuration file (like an .htaccess file for Apache) contains multiple entries with the same key in separate sections.
 - This utility was not meant to replace a text editor; it is meant to offer simple(er) changes via scripting/automation.

+It is also possible to check a configuration file's key/values against a default configuration file which will search for duplicate values in keys listed in the configuration file.
+For example, in FreeBSD the /etc/rc.conf file is included from the file /etc/defaults/rc.conf, which specifies the default settings for all the available options.
+Options need only be specified in /etc/rc.conf when the system administrator wishes to override these defaults.
+See the example section below for 'checking for duplicates'.

 ## FEATURES
 * Simple syntax - no command flags to remember and consistent syntax no matter the configuration language used.
 * Will not write a key twice - if a key/value already exists, this utility will not write a second entry.
 * Zero dependencies - will not break or fall behind if library is (not) updated.
 * Add or Remove values with either '+=' or '-='.
+* Check config file's key values against a default config file's default key values.

 ## EXAMPLES
 To list off some key/values in a config file.